obrie/retrokit/README.md

 When looping through the set of devices, `autoport` will attempt to match as many inputs of a particular name before it moves onto the next input name.
 If an input can't be found, then it will move onto the next input.

+This feature is supported on the following emulators:

+* libretro cores
+* drastic
+* hypseus
+* ppsspp
+* redream

 ## Game Metadata